aktsonthalia/starlight/README_stuned.md

 ## Instructions

-You will need to use a Slurm-based computing cluster to run the experiments.
+You will need to use a Slurm-based computing cluster to run the experiments using STUNED.

 ### Source code